Debt Ceiling Fight Leaves Federal Workers Frustrated Over Risk To Pay

 May 31, 2023, Federal Times

-Michele Pearce and Stephanie Barna’s commentary was included in a Federal Times article exploring how the delay in the US’s debt ceiling negotiations could negatively impact the civilian workforce, government contractors and defense efforts.
+Stephanie Barna’s commentary was included in a Federal Times article exploring how the delay in the US’s debt ceiling negotiations could negatively impact the civilian workforce, government contractors and defense efforts.

-Discussing how a default would impact the Pentagon, Michele and Stephanie emphasized that service members cannot be furloughed, but civilian employees can.
+Discussing how a default would impact the Pentagon, Stephanie emphasized that service members cannot be furloughed, but civilian employees can.
 Stephanie added that the Department of Defense “simply could not function well without its civilian workforce” should things escalate to that point.

 Pentagon officials relayed to Stephanie that they’re being told to keep coming to work until directed otherwise.
 While the military would be required to work regardless of a default, what is uncertain is whether both civilian and military employees will be paid in regular order.
 If they are not, that especially strains junior-level individuals and their families.

-Stephanie also calls attention to how this crisis could influence recruiting, retention and the appropriations cycle.
+Stephanie calls attention to how this crisis could influence recruiting, retention and the appropriations cycle.
 “It’s hard recruiting not only for the military or for public service, but it’s hard to ask people to dedicate their businesses and their innovations to the government, when the government doesn’t have the on-time funding required to be a constant and reliable partner.”

 Click here to read the full article.